Quality Test Method (QTM) Testing

 Note that these services typically cost US$ 1000, but may increase depending on the logistics associated with random sampling.
 This cost does NOT include the testing fees, which are determined by the test lab.

 Step 6: In parallel, you must choose an approved test lab for QTM testing by Lighting Global, and determine with the lab aspects like availability and cost of testing.
-For more information, please review a this list of approved test labs and related policies are below.
+For more information, please review this list of approved test labs and the Test Lab Policy.

 Step 7: Return a signed copy of the Testing Agreement to the QA team.